Twinklebear/webgpu-bcmc/README.md

 Please see https://bugs.chromium.org/p/dawn/issues/detail?id=519 for some additional information.

+Note: I think this is now resolved, however the application also makes use of dynamic storage buffers which are also now temporarily disabled in Chrome.
+See [issue 429](https://bugs.chromium.org/p/dawn/issues/detail?id=429)

 A live demo will be put online along with final code polish and updates done once this issue is resolved.